Brock Lesnar: Return and ending The Streak (2012–2014)

 Lesnar returned on the December 30 episode of Raw, positioning himself as a contender for the WWE World Heavyweight Championship.
-After attacking Mark Henry and engaging in a brief feud with Big Show, which ended in a dominant win at the Royal Rumble, Lesnar was granted an open contract for a match at WrestleMania XXX.
+After attacking Mark Henry and engaging in a brief feud with Big Show, which ended in a dominant win at the Royal Rumble on January 26, 2014, Lesnar was granted an open contract for a match at WrestleMania XXX on April 6.
 On the February 24 episode of Raw, The Undertaker returned and accepted the challenge, setting up their match for the event.
-At WrestleMania on April 6, Lesnar defeated The Undertaker, ending his 21–0 undefeated streak.
+At WrestleMania, Lesnar defeated The Undertaker, ending his 21–0 undefeated streak.
 The result received widespread media attention and is often cited as one of the most shocking moments in WWE history.